gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 ## I. The Setup

-Consider a source that emits pairs of particles in an entangled spin state — the **singlet state:**
+Consider a source that emits pairs of particles in an entangled spin state, the **singlet state:**

 $$|\Psi^-\rangle = \frac{1}{\sqrt{2}}\left(|\uparrow\rangle_A|\downarrow\rangle_B - |\downarrow\rangle_A|\uparrow\rangle_B\right)$$

 Alice receives particle A.
 Bob receives particle B.
-They are separated — far apart.
+They are separated, far apart.

 Alice measures the spin of her particle along direction $$\hat{a}$$.